 Cubii Pros and Cons

-Here are the pros and cons of the Cubii device in our opinion:
+Here are the pros and cons of Cubii in our opinion:

 - Usable by people of all ages and fitness levels

-- Less expensive than most gyms after 1 year
+- Less expensive than most gyms after one year of use

 - Seems inferior to treadmill desks for overall health